 State-of-the-art wind forecasts are used as the sailing environment.
 The resolution in both time and space varies depending on the race.
-The forecasts are true in the sense that we are in a simulator sailing in authentic weather that is valid for the forecast period for the selected region.
-All boats sail in the wind as forecast at the 10 meter level.
-The forecasts are typically updated 4 times in a 24 hour period but you should check each race NOR as there are three sources of wind data: the USA, the Baltic and the rest of the world.
+The forecasts are true in the sense that we are in a simulator sailing in authentic forecasts valid for the forecast period for the selected region.
+All boats sail in the wind as forecast at the 10-meter level.
+The forecasts are typically updated 4 times in a 24-hour period but you should check each race NOR as there are a number of sources of wind data.
 The transition between updates is smoothed out in the first hour to make the change gradual.